bartr/fluent-bit-grafana-cloud/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

-This is an end-to-end walkthrough of setting up Fluent Bit for log forwarding from a Kubernetes cluster (k3d) to [Grafana Cloud (Loki)](https://grafana.com/)
+- This is an end-to-end walkthrough of setting up Fluent Bit for log forwarding from a Kubernetes cluster (k3d) to [Grafana Cloud (Loki)](https://grafana.com/)

-The sample application generates JSON logs.
-Normal logs are written to stdout.
-Error logs are written to stderr.

-This sample will work with other Kubernetes clusters but may require minor changes.
-This sample assumes a single node cluster for simplicity.
+  - This sample will work with other Kubernetes clusters but may require minor changes
+  - This sample assumes a single node cluster for simplicity
+- The sample application generates JSON logs
+  - Normal logs are written to stdout
+  - Error logs are written to stderr

 ```json